dotnet/docs/docs/csharp/csharp-6.md

 The ***using static*** enhancement enables you to import the static methods of a single class.
-Previously, the `using` statement imported all types from all classes in a namespace.
+Previously, the `using` statement imported all types in a namespace.

-Often we use a class and its static methods throughout our code.
+Often we use a class' static methods throughout our code.
 Repeatedly typing the class name can obscure the meaning of your code.
 A common example is when you write classes that perform many numeric calculations.
 Your code will be littered with `Math.Sin`, `Math.Sqrt` and other calls